sychan/kb_sdk_docs/_sources/howtos/add_ui_elements.rst.txt

 Adding UI Elements
 ===========================

-Control of Narrative interaction is accomplished in files in the ``ui/narrative/methods/<MyMethod>`` directory.
+Control of narrative interaction is accomplished in files in the ``ui/narrative/methods/<MyMethod>`` directory.

 Configure the input interface